Managing BDD features in our project (using TFS)

 Read More

-Using tags in SpecFlow features
+Using Tags in SpecFlow Features

-Since I first read about <a href=”https://github.com/aslakhellesoy/cucumber/wiki”target=”_blank”>Cucumber</a> in the excellent RSpec Book the concepts of tags has been the one that I haven’t really grasped.
+Since I first read about Cucumber in the excellent RSpec Book, the concept of tags has been one that I haven’t really grasped.
 I liked the idea as outlined here, which states that you can use tags to organize your features and only run a subset of them.
-And the über-cool @wip-tag that allow you to limit the number of items in progress for the team.
-Yam for Kanban lovers.
+The über-cool @wip tag allows you to limit the number of items in progress for the team, perfect for Kanban lovers.

 @ignore